B2B SaaS Keyword Research is Broken & How to Fix it

 Here is an example of what this could look like.

-Let’s say I identify 200 opportunities to get in-front my target audience across the funnel.
+Let’s say we identify 200 opportunities to get in front of our target audience across the funnel.

 200 opportunities to drive qualified traffic * $150/page content cost = $30,000 content cost.

-And to write 33 pieces of content per month, I need approximately 8 writers.
+And to write 33 pieces of content per month, we need approximately 8 writers.

 Now you know: